AEPFS2025Group9/RoomRoam/README.md

 To support analytical insights, we introduced functions that export booking data as pandas DataFrames.
 This enabled a visual dashboard (bar chart) showing room popularity per hotel or across all hotels, supporting admins in optimizing their room allocation strategy.

+### 5. Application
+The hotel reservation system is implemented in Python and designed for modularity, separating data access, business logic, and user interaction layers.
+SQLite is used for persistent data storage, and data visualization is done using matplotlib.
+The application supports both local development and collaborative online environments.

+#### 5.1 Development Environments
+This project was collaboratively developed using both PyCharm (locally) and Deepnote (a cloud-based notebook environment).
+This hybrid approach allowed the team to:

+* Test database logic interactively in Deepnote notebooks

+* Build and run the full application in PyCharm using a consistent file structure

+* Easily share and debug scripts and outputs across platforms

+#### 5.2 Running the Application
+To start the application, run main.py located in the ui folder.
+On first run:

+* The system verifies if critical tables (like reviews) exist, creating them if necessary

+* Sample data can be initialized automatically if the database is empty

+#### 5.3 Menu Navigation and Features
+The interface is driven by console menus and offers two main paths:

+Guest Menu:

+* Search hotels (by city, stars, guest capacity, availability, or combined filters)

+* View and cancel bookings

+* Leave reviews post-stay, triggered directly from the invoice screen

+* See existing hotel reviews before booking, including average ratings and guest feedback

+Admin Menu:

+* Manage hotel records (add, update, delete)

+* View all bookings in the system

+* Manage master data (room types and facilities)

+* Display a room type occupancy chart, either overall or filtered by hotel, showing which room types are most frequently booked

+#### 5.4 Review System
+* Reviews are stored in the reviews table and linked to both hotels and guests

+* Guests submit ratings (1–5 stars) and comments post-checkout

+* These reviews are shown to other users during hotel selection to aid decision-making

+#### 5.5 Chart Visualization
+* Admins can view room type popularity using bar charts

+* Optionally filter charts by hotel to assess individual performance

+* Charts are rendered using matplotlib and pandas DataFrames